LSIR/gender-tracker/activelearning/README.md

 #### xml_parsing package

 Contains all methods that can be used to transform news articles in an xml format into a representation that can be stored in the PostgreSQL database.
-This package also contains methods to extract annotated articles to xml files, with the format:
+This package also contains methods to extract annotated articles to xml files.

+### ml package

+Contains all files used to perform feature extraction and train models for quote detection and attribution.

 ### Frontend